andywilsonuk/StringTokenFormatter/README.md

 # StringTokenFormatter v9.0

-Provides token replacement for interpolated (templated) strings not known at compile time such as those retrieved from data stores (file system, database, API, config files etc) using a variety of token to value mappers.
+Provides token replacement for template strings which cannot be interpolated at compile time such as those retrieved from data stores (file system, database, API, config files etc) using a variety of token to value mappers.

-It isn’t a replacement for string interpolation where the 'interpolation expression' is known at compile time and instead builds upon the idea of `string.Format` where a templated string is passed along with a series of replacement values.
+It isn’t a replacement for String Interpolation where the string is known at compile time and instead builds upon the idea of `string.Format` where a template string is passed along with a series of replacement values.
 This library offers additional features beyond what either of the out-of-the-box implementations provide.

 Supported platforms: .NET 5 and later, .NET Standard 2.0